-This leadership structure is balanced by the oversight of the Lead Independent Director and the remaining members of our Board, each of whom is an independent director, and ensures that the Board functions independently.
-Moreover, only independent directors serve on our Audit Committee, Compensation and Talent Committee, and ESG Committee.
+Lead Independent Director

+only independent directors serve on our Audit Committee, Compensation and Talent Committee, and ESG Committee.
 In addition, the Board nominated Ms. Farley to continue to serve as Lead Independent Director, who has the ability to call meetings of the Board, and presides over executive sessions of the Board.